 Swiss Paraplegic Centre (SPC):

 The Swiss Paraplegic Centre (SPC) was opened by Dr Guido A. Zäch in 1990.
-The SPC is a privately owned clinic which is acclaimed nationwide, specialising in primary care, acute treatment, comprehensive rehabilitation and lifelong care of people with spinal cord injury and similar syndromes.
+The SPC is a privately owned clinic which is acclaimed nationwide, specialising in primary care, acute treatment, comprehensive rehabilitation and lifelong care of people with spinal cord injuries and similar syndromes.
 The SPC has 150 beds, including an intensive care unit.
-The annual bed occupancy is over 97%.
-In 2014, the SPC provided 50,450 days of care for 1027 in-patients, 164 of those patients in initial rehabilitation.
+The annual bed occupancy is over 96,5%.
+In 2015, the SPC provided 1085 in-patient treatments and more than 52’500 days of care.
 The SPC employs over 1100 people from 80 vocational backgrounds.
-Since opening in 1990 over 230000 inpatients and outpatients have been treated in the Centre.
+Since opening in 1990 over 230’000 in-patient and out-patient treatments have been conducted in the Centre.

 Swiss Paraplegic Research (SPR):

 Swiss Paraplegic Research (SPR) is a research institution which is supported by the Swiss Paraplegic Foundation (SPF) and was founded in 2000.
 SPR employs 60 staff.
 SPR is essentially concerned with conducting comprehensive rehabilitation research into the interaction between physical, mental and social factors in the development and overcoming of disabilities.
 SPR performs an important function in Switzerland's research environment with its recognition as a non-university research institution by the Swiss government and by the cantonal authorities, with the creation of a foundation professorship at the University of Lucerne, as well as at the Department of Health Sciences and Health Policy, with its facilities in Lucerne and Nottwil.

 Interactive online platform "Paraforum": www.paraforum.ch